scala/docs.scala-lang/_overviews/scala3-macros/tutorial/reflection.md

 whose types are defined in the API.
 You might notice however the presence of `Symbol`s which identify definitions.

 Both `Term` or `TypeRepr` (therefore `Expr` and `Type`) have an associated symbol.
+`Symbol`s make it possible to compare two definitions using `==` to know if they are the same.
-`Symbol` exposes and is used by many useful methods.
+In addition `Symbol` exposes and is used by many useful methods.
 For example:

  - `declaredFields` and `declaredMethods` allow you to iterate on the fields and members defined inside a symbol
  - `flags` allows you to check multiple properties of a symbol